-A company’s success is rooted in the talent of their employees.
-A company’s capacity and ability to retain their talented employees is also an essential part of this success.
+A company’s success is rooted in the talent of its employees.
+A company’s capacity and ability to retain its talented employees is also an essential part of this success.

 Understanding the key factors behind your employee’s motivation and decision to leave or stay, is highly crucial in developing a robust retention strategy.